pact-foundation/pact.io/faq/README.md

 **Effective use of code branches**

 It is of course very important that new assumptions on the contract be validated by the Provider before the Consumer can be safely released.
 Have branches tested against the Provider before you merge into master.

-**Use source control to detect a modified contract:**

-If you also checked the master pact files into source control, your CI build could conditionally act - if the contract has changed, you must wait for a green provider build, if not you can safely deploy!

 ### How do I test OAuth or other security headers?